-Growing up, my parents never abandoned an opportunity to teach me about different cultures and ideologies, but it was my exploration-focused hometown of Huntsville, Alabama, also known as "Rocket City," that launched my interest in science and engineering.
-I entered the Spelman College Class of 2007 as a chemistry major and NASA Women In Science & Engineering Scholarship recipient.
+Growing up, my parents taught me knowledge is power, and it was my hometown, "Rocket City," that launched my interest in science and engineering.
+I attended Spelman College as a chemistry major and NASA Women In Science & Engineering Scholarship recipient.
 This led me to some amazing experiences and eventually multiple career changes.

 After three years at Spelman College, I went on to attend the University of Michigan and to graduate from the Atlanta University Center Dual Degree Engineering Program.
 I earned both a degree in chemistry and in civil/environmental engineering.
-After graduation, I joined the Detroit District of the U.S. Army Corps of Engineers as a civil engineer responsible for environmental restoration, hydrology and construction projects.
+After graduation, I joined the Detroit District of the U.S. Army Corps of Engineers as a civil engineer responsible for environmental restoration and construction projects.

 championing STEM EDUCATION